WhatsWrongHere/dmbreg/README.md

 ```

 # Models:
-The following models are presented in both versions ("Dumb" and "Half Dumb"):
+Almost all of the following models are presented in both versions ("Dumb" and "Half Dumb"):

 ## Linear Regression